 IAHA is an informal network of individuals and organizations interested in inspiring, supporting and strengthening the development of organic animal husbandry.
-It is the animal husbandry 'think tank' of the IFOAM Action Group.
+It is the animal husbandry 'think tank' of the IFOAM - Organics International Action Group.

-The IFOAM General Assembly in Korea in October 2011 recommended that animal husbandry be given more emphasis in IFOAM through a worldwide platform to address animal health and welfare, breeding techniques, feeding (e.g. roughage versus concentrates) and related issues.
+The General Assembly of IFOAM - Organics International in Korea in October 2011 recommended that animal husbandry be given more emphasis in IFOAM-Organics International through a worldwide platform to address animal health and welfare, breeding techniques, feeding (e.g. roughage versus concentrates) and related issues.

 A group of interested individuals, supported by the IFOAM World Board, then began to organize and, at the end of November 2012, the IFOAM Animal Husbandry Alliance (IAHA) became approved by the IFOAM World Board.

-IAHA allows IFOAM Affiliates to share organic animal husbandry knowledge, concerns, positions, and issues and integrate them into the work of IFOAM and the organic movement.
+IAHA allows IFOAM Affiliates to share organic animal husbandry knowledge, concerns, positions, and issues and integrate them into the work of IFOAM - Organics International and the organic movement.
 Its contributions include, but are not limited to:

-- Inputs for IFOAM norms developments and IFOAM position papers;
+- Inputs for IFOAM norms developments and the position papers of IFOAM - Organics international;

-- Contributions to IFOAM’s advocacy for organic livestock and livestock keepers;
+- Contributions to the advocacy of IFOAM - Organics International for organic livestock and livestock keepers;

 - Inputs for the stakeholders of the organic movement, e.g. national organizations, certification bodies, research institutions, communicators, policy setters etc.

 - Facilitation of learning for national organic sectors and actors that want to improve their organic animal husbandry development.